Explore Philippines' Island Paradise

 Vigan

-Activities: Explore the Spanish colonial architecture, visit the pottery shops, and ride a calesa (horse-drawn carriage).
+Activities: Explore Spanish colonial architecture, visit pottery shops, ride calesa.

 Accommodation: Heritage hotels, bed and breakfasts.